Last updated on 8 March 2021

 With a very short 9-track main contribution of some 36 minutes top, Haereticalia better be good.
 Luckily the band weaves this fabric very skillfully by mixing acoustics and the aforementioned classical elements with metal.

 I just cannot fathom why they would pollute the record with these remaining two live bonus tracks at the very end.
-Of course, this will get them more into the august realm of a real full-length album, but so what?
-I can only assume that Cursed Records cursed them with this poisoned gift – but then perhaps not.
-Because, believe me, if judging the record by all its moving parts, not only the base tracks, this rating would look much different.
+Of course, this will get them more into the august realm of a real full-length album.
+But so what?
+I can only assume that Cursed Records cursed them with this poisoned gift.

 A Bohemian Rhapsody of the metallic kind, then!

-All this is presented with solid riffing, very good songwriting and an execution that stands up with the best.
-It is a short, but very complex album – sure – but worth every minute of your time.
+All this presents itself with solid riffing, very good songwriting, and a finish that stands up to the competition.
+It is a short, yet very complex album – sure – but worth every minute of your time.
 And you need to invest time to savor this disc.
 One listen will not be enough.
 Enjoy!